 We went to Montage for dinner.
 It was the pinnacle of bizarre.
 Dead, petrified snakes and puffer fish greeted us at the door.
 We had trailer bits (deep fried spam) and hush puppies.
 It was the only the second time i have had spam, I hate to admit it, but it was good.
 The Mac and Cheese was out of this world good.
 I got their half spicy, half old style, they call it Spold, weird name, delicious mac and cheese.
 They had really funny drinks like Your Not My Real Dad and Cross-eyed Rosie.

 We then headed for the area called Northwest 23rd.
 We had yummy drinks at Matador and Dessert at Papa Hyde.
 It looked so pretty, almost too pretty to eat.
 I was sad that I could only eat a few bites.
+The following morning we headed to Zells for the best Eggs Benedict and then headed for the Airport.

 With all the eating we did, I thought for sure I gained 100 LBS, but luckily I only gained a 4.